Composing XML output for an action in a flow

 Folder and file name selection in the Box node

 2. In the File content field, click abc and then select XML.
-(This is the field that you want to use to compose your XML content.)
+(You use this field to compose your XML content.)

 Figure 5.
 Select XML as the format for a string field